Journal Information

 The Journal accepts the following categories of articles:

-Research (Original Investigation and Meta-Analysis), Review and Education (Narrative Reviews, Systematic Reviews -without meta-analysis, Guidelines, Case Reports, Images in Cardiology and Snapshots), Opinion (Current Perspective), Correspondence (Editorial Comment, Letters to the Editor, Research Letter and Observation)
+Research (Original Investigation and Meta-Analysis), Review and Education (Narrative Reviews, Systematic Reviews -without meta-analysis, Guidelines, Images in Cardiology and Snapshots), Opinion (Current Perspective), Correspondence (Editorial Comment, Letters to the Editor, Research Letter and Observation)

 Types of article